We’re putting a frozen cocktail recipe spin on the childhood classic freeze pops!…

 Kosher salt

-Step 1 — Combine all in a blender and blend just until the sugar dissolves.
+1 — In a blender, combine all the ingredients, and blend just until the sugar dissolves.

 More Popsicle Recipes